dhrutibhudia97/Battleship-Game/README.md

 ## Features

 ### Existing Feature

+#### Game difficulty choice
+- The user gets the choice at the beginning of the game Easy/Medium/Hard.
+This determines how many turns they get to guess the location of the ships.

+[insert screen shot of intro question]

 #### Random Coordinate Generator
 - The computer generates 5 random coordinates to place ships on the game board using the random library that has been imported.